Revealing the diversity of Type IIn supernova progenitors through their environments: Abstract

 \section{Abstract}

 Type~IIn~supernovae (SNe~IIn) are hydrogen-rich explosions embedded in dense circumstellar medium (CSM), which gives rise to their characteristic narrow hydrogen emission lines.
 The nature of their progenitors and pre-explosion mass loss remains, however, poorly understood.
-Using high-resolution Hubble Space Telescope (HST) imaging, we analyze the local stellar environments of a volume-limited sample ($z < 0.02$) of 31 SNe~IIn.
-The environments of SNe~IIn are found to be very diverse; the SN could reside within a star-forming region (\textit{Class~1}), outside a star-forming region (\textit{Class~2}), or in much older environments without any obvious signs of star formation (\textit{Class~3}).
-The bright SNe~IIn ($M_{\rm peak}<-19.5$~mag) predominantly occur in Class~1 environments, indicative of very massive progenitors, while the faint SNe~IIn ($M_{\rm peak}<-15.5$~mag) are associated with Classes~2 and 3 environments, suggesting the least massive progenitors.
-Meanwhile, normal SNe~IIn with $-19.5<M_{\rm peak}<-15.5$~mag occur in all three types of environments, suggesting a diversity in their progenitor mass, lifetime, and evolutionary pathways.
-Moreover, the directly detected SN~IIn progenitors are systematically brighter and/or bluer than the youngest stellar populations in their environments, suggesting that they were either in a non-quiescent state when observed or had experienced binary interactions.
-These results point to a significantly diverse origin for progenitors of SNe~IIn, spanning a wide range of masses, evolutionary stages, and potential binary interaction histories.
+This study analyzes the local stellar environments of a volume‑limited sample ($z < 0.02$) of 31 SNe~IIn using high-resolution Hubble Space Telescope (HST) imaging.
+The environments are found to be highly diverse and are classified into three categories: inside star‑forming regions (\textit{Class~1}), outside but near star‑forming regions (\textit{Class~2}), and regions with no obvious star formation (\textit{Class~3}).
+Bright SNe~IIn ($M_{\rm peak}<-19.5$~mag) predominantly occur in Class~1 environments, supporting the origin of very massive progenitors, while the faint SNe~IIn ($M_{\rm peak}<-15.5$~mag) are associated with Classes~2 and 3 environments, consistent with the less massive progenitors.
+SNe~IIn with intermediate peak magnitudes ($-19.5<M_{\rm peak}<-15.5$~mag) appear in all three types of environments.
+Furthermore, directly detected SN~IIn progenitors are systematically brighter and/or bluer than the youngest stellar populations in their environments, implying a non‑quiescent pre‑explosion state or past binary interactions.
+These results point to multiple progenitor channels of SNe~IIn, spanning a wide range of masses, evolutionary stages, and potential binary interaction histories.